 A lead source is a channel that draws a potential customer to your business by sharing information about your products or services.
 This lead source can be formal (set up by you) or informal (a previous customer having good experience with your business).
 But both serve the same purpose: introducing your brand/business to someone unaware of your brand.

 Say you own a small business that sells handmade jewelry.
 You might generate leads by placing ads on popular fashion and beauty websites, participating in local craft fairs, or being featured in a segment about up-and-coming jewelry designers on a morning talk show.

-No matter what methods you use to generate leads, always consider how you can reach more people and get them interested in your offer.
+Regardless of your methods to generate leads, always consider how you can reach more people and get them interested in your offer.

 Related article: Lead Generation Marketing Trends